romshark/Go-1-2-Proposal---Immutability/README.md

-With immutable types the situations described in the [previous section](#111-ambiguous-code-and-dangerous-bugs) wouldn't even be possible, because the author of the function of the external package would need to explicitly denote immutable types as such to make the compiler enforce the
+With immutable types the situations described in the [previous section](#111-ambiguous-code-and-dangerous-bugs) wouldn't even be possible, because the author of the function of the external package would need to explicitly qualify immutable types as such to make the compiler enforce the
 guarantee:

 ```go